Sign In | View Cart | | Help |

 Instructor: Kim Masters (he/him/his)

 We will survey 4000 years of geography, history, art, literature and places to visit in order to gain an appreciation of ancient Egypt and its culture.
-Note: There are both an in-person and an online option for this course.
-Participants must choose only one option to attend; please ensure that you are registering for the option you prefer, as we may not be able to accommodate changes.
+Note: Participants may choose each week whether to attend in-person or online.
 Recommended textbook: Ancient Egypt: The Definitive Visual History by DK (2021), ISBN: 978-0744029246.

 • History of Board Games NEW!